cybozu-go/moco/docs/design.md

 ### How to make a backup

-Users can declare the settings of full dump backup with `mysqldump` and binary log backup with `mysqlbinlog` via `MySQLDump` and `MySQLBinlog` CRs.
+Users can declare the settings of full dump backup with `mysqldump` and binary log backup with `mysqlbinlog` via `MySQLBackupSchedule` CRs.

-- If you create `MySQLDump` CR, it triggers full dump backup and store it in a S3-compatible object storage.
+- If you create `MySQLBackupSchedule` CR, it creates `CronJob` to make full dump backup and store it in a S3-compatible object storage.
-- If you create `MySQLBinlog` CR, it triggers to upload binlog file to the object storage.
+- If you create `MySQLBackupSchedule` CR, it creates `CronJob` to make binlog file to the object storage.

-If you want to make backups periodically, use `MySQLBackupSchedule` CR.
+If you want to make backups at once, set `MySQLBackupSchedule.spec.schedules` as run at once.

 ### How to execute master switchover